data-apis/scipy-2023-presentation/paper.rst

 alternative execution models and selected an API for estimating the power spectral density using Welch's method :cite:`Welch1967a` as a representative test case.
-We then generated a representative synthetic test signal (a 2 Vrms sine wave at 1234 Hz, corrupted by 0.001 V :sup:`2`/Hz of white noise sampled at 10 kHz) having 5e7 data points.
+We then generated a representative synthetic test signal (a 2 Vrms sine wave at 1234 Hz, corrupted by 0.001 :math:`\text{V}^2/\text{Hz}` of white noise sampled at 10 kHz) having 50,000,000 data points.
 We next devised two benchmarks, one using library-specific optimizations and a second strictly using APIs in the array API standard.
 We ran the benchmarks for the same backends, on the same hardware, and using the same analysis approach as the scikit-learn benchmarks discussed above.